Goals and Objectives

 Learning activities: Work with house staff and care managers one-on-one to help recognize and meet patients’ specific needs for interprofessional services or other supports both in the hospital and after discharge.
 Discuss cases with consultants and the non-physician members of the health care team when they are involved.
 Make post discharge phone calls to follow-up your patients using a checklist and reflect on any implications to patient safety and quality of care.
 Every student must complete the High Value Care modules 1 and 5.
 Students are encouraged to complete additional HVC modules.

 Assessment methods: Daily participation on work rounds, progress notes, and discharge planning paperwork will be assessed by the attending physician and house staff and feedback given at that time and through a structured evaluation instrument.
-A log and reflection on post discharge follow-ups will be submitted in Canvas.
+A log and reflection on post discharge follow-ups will be submitted at the end of the clerkship.